 Bending Wood

-I have developed a system for bending wood for my arch bridges, and though I do not claim it is the best way, it works well for me.
+I have developed a system for bending wood for my arch bridges, and though I do not claim it is the best way, it works well.
+It does require some materials and equipment that hopefully you will already own and not need to get.

 I have a pot, or basin rather, that is about 18″ long and 12″ deep.
 I fill it with about two cups of water (I have found that more water just takes longer to start boiling, and I usually don’t boil all of it anyway) and stick it on a stove burner.
 Currently I am using a stove that has a glass top and the burners are underneath, but in the past I have used one that had burners above the top of the stove.